Hello, thank you for being here!

 The Secret Life of a Black Vegan

-A bit of background: I was born in Hawaii but I didn’t get to stay there, instead I was raised in the Chicago area, aka the midwest United States.
+A bit of background: I was born in Hawaii but I didn’t get to stay there, instead I was raised in the Chicago area for 22 years, aka the midwest United States.
 The midwest used to be a vast prairie land where thousands of wildflowers and grasses grew.
 Due to agriculture that’s no longer apparent.
-The city of Chicago however, is a beautiful metallic concrete jungle known for its deep-dish pizza–which is SO delicious, no joke!
-Fortunately, thinking back now, I don’t miss it at all 😬.
-To be honest, it wasn’t my intention to forget about any of it, especially the food.
+The city of Chicago however, is a beautiful metallic concrete jungle.
+To be honest, I never was fond of the place..
+I alway knew I had to get out and leave.

 I was the one you’d least expect to go Vegan.
 I’d throw back any kind of food, especially THE MEAT!
 My grandma used to call me ‘BurgerFry’ because that’s all I would eat.
 I was the kid sneaking out of bed, super late to eat a big bowl of cereal and watch cartoons.
 Ages 0-18, I never ever thought of food as anything but yummy.
 Thinking back, my grandma was the only one who would give me soy milk, Boca Burgers and made me eat veggies 😷.
-I didn’t really mind it, but I still complained enough to the point where she’d end up getting 2% milk for the grandkids.
+I didn’t really mind it, but I still complained enough to the point where she’d end up going out and getting 2% milk just to please her grandkids.

-I want to bring everyone to bring attention to yourself and question everything.
+I want you and other people to pay attention..
+To yourself and question to everything.
 That is the first step.

 It wasn’t until my Freshman year of college that I took my first step without knowing.
 I started naturally gravitating towards better health.
 It was nothing intentional but surely needed.
 It was my sister who got the ball rolling first, she was suddenly very vested in her health.
 After seeing her dramatic weight loss, I was very intrigued.
 I watched my first 3 food documentaries, after that the ball just went faster and faster.
-April 10, 2013 and decided to cut red meat permanently.
+April 10, 2013 I decided to cut red meat permanently.
 Every day after that day, I genuinely started to connect with my body in a loving way.
-I also started to pay attention to what was true and authentic.
+I also started to pay attention to what was true and authentic in regards to food.

-2014 I completed my Associates in Nothing Special & decided to leave home to spend another year at school.
-There I was a Music & Biology major; it didn’t last for long.
-The environment on the outside was pleasant, but I was in search of more… So I moved to the desert with my boyfriend!
+2014 I completed my Associates degree in General Education at the College of Dupage.
+After that, I decided to leave home to spend another year at school.
+There I was a Music & Biology major; it didn’t last for long because my passions for nutrition shifted my whole mindset.
+The universe listened and lead to me move to Arizona.!

 (Actual picture after I climbed my first mountain 😅)

-2017 I am currently located in Arizona where I am studying Herbalism and Holistic Nutrition at Southwest Institute of Healing Arts.
-From there I will continue to travel and gain more true knowledge to share with you here on Green Vibes~!
+2019 I am currently located in Arizona where I am a practicing Herbalist and Holistic Nutritionist.
+My degree credited from the Southwest Institute of Healing Arts.
+From here I will continue to travel and gain more true knowledge to share with you here on Green Vibes~!

 The purpose of me starting this blog was NOT to create recipes.
-Honestly, I just recently started using cookbooks, lol.
-I have no recipes recorded at all, but I promise I’ll give lots and lots of recommendations.
+However over time I have made and put out some recipes.
+It’s my preference still to give lots and lots of recommendations.
 There are thousands of recipes all over the net.

 Green Vibes is going to be a place of information.
-Here, you’ll have references about the importance of nutrition, self-love, & updates on how our little planet is doing & what you can do to help!
+Here, you’ll have references about the importance of nutrition, wellness, updates on how our beautiful planet is doing, & what you can do to help!

 Something to meditate on: What matters are the small, daily choices we make time and time again that can support or undermine our ability to thrive.
 Physically, mentally, and emotionally.